The nineteen year career of D5047/24047 included allocations to Eastern & London Midland Region depots.

 Condition date uncertain c1969: green livery with small yellow warning panels, squared upper corners, bottom of warning panel does not completely cover frame level stripe, full size fuel & water tanks, blanking plates fitted, hand/footholds present, ridge sided sandboxes, three-rung bogie footsteps, engine exhaust located above engine room.

-On June 7th 24047 came to the rescue of an ailing Llandudno – Blaenaeu Ffestiniog diesel multiple unit which had failed near Llanrwst with insufficient power to climb the steep gradients.
+On June 7th 24047 worked the 12.45 Llandudno - Manchester and later in the day came to the rescue of the 18.00 Llandudno – Blaenaeu Ffestiniog diesel multiple unit which had failed near Llanrwst with insufficient power to climb the steep gradients.
+24047 pushed the unit to Blaenau Ffestiniog.

 On June 3rd the 17.20 Llandudno – Manchester used 24047 as a replacement for 47205 which had arrived from Manchester but sustained collision damage at Llandudno(?).